Nyerguds/MobiusMapEditor/MANUAL.md

 ## Classic files listing:

 The following files can be read from the configured classic data folders, for running the editor in classic mode.
 They can also be loaded from mod folders.
-They will be loaded in the listed order, over all available sources.
-The basic rule in the game is that the first-loaded files have priority, so this also shows which archives can override the contents of which other archives.
+They will be loaded in the listed order, from any available sources.
+The basic rule in the game is that each file name can only be loaded once, and the first-loaded files have priority, so this also shows which archives can override the contents of which other archives.

 Files marked with <sup>(*)</sup> are required, though they may not be visible inside the folder if they are embedded inside another archive.